 Dr. Paula Reiter is Associate Professor of English at Mount Mary University in Milwaukee, Wisconsin.
 Her doctorate is from Duke University, where she studied nineteenth-century literature.
 Before coming to Mount Mary, Dr. Reiter taught at Carroll University, Marquette University, Milwaukee Area Technical College, and the University of Illinois.
 At Mount Mary, Dr. Reiter has served as English Department chair and as chair of the Language, Literature, and Communication Division.
 Her current research focuses on creative pedagogy, especially in online coursework.

 Kimberly Downing Robinson (TCL editor) is Professor of English and Rhetoric & Writing at the University of Arkansas-Fort Smith, where she has taught literature, rhetoric, and composition since 2005.
 She holds a Doctor of Arts in English from Idaho State University and a Master of Arts in Interdisciplinary Studies from the University of Houston-Victoria.
 She has most recently published in the Arkansas English Journal, the Fort Smith Historical Society Journal, and Interdisciplinary Humanities.
 She has been the past president of the Arkansas Philological Association.
-Her personal and academic interests include rare book collecting, art history, assessment methodologies, both traditional and online pedagogical innovation as well as editing Teaching College Literature: A Resource Guide.
+Her personal and academic interests include rare book collecting, art history, assessment methodologies, and both traditional and online pedagogical innovation as well as editing Teaching College Literature: A Resource Guide.

 Kristen Sipper specializes in children’s literature and Victorian literature, with an emphasis on how the secular revolution affected the children’s book publishing trade in 19th-century Britain.
 She is Assistant Professor of English at Azusa Pacific University and holds a PhD from the University of Nottingham.